sony/nnabla/doc/functions.rst

 BinarySigmoid
 ^^^^^^^^^^^^^

 Element-wise binary sigmoid function.

-In the forward pass,
+In the forward pass, it computes

 .. math::
     f(x) = \begin{cases}
         1 & (x > 0) \\
         0 & ({\rm otherwise})\end{cases},

-but in the backward pass,
+but in the backward pass, a straight-through approximation of the gradient is used, i.e.,

 .. math::
     \frac{\partial f(x)}{\partial x} =